ibot-geoecology/myClim/Reference_Manual_microclim.md

 ## Details

-If sensor isn't in locality, then NA returned.
+If snow_sensor isn't in locality, then NA returned.

 ## Value